-In the context of interstate and intra-ethnic conflicts between government and armed groups, the first consequence of ending violence generally concerns stopping acts of violence through negotiations, sometimes under the supervision of international organizations, to obtain a peace agreement or a ceasefire.
+In the context of interstate and intra-ethnic conflicts between government and armed groups, the first consequence of ending violence generally concerns stopping acts of violence through negotiations, sometimes under the supervision of international organizations, to obtain a peace agreement10 or a ceasefire.
 Thus, we see various techniques and concepts being used by international organizations, including, primarily, the United Nations.
-On the African continent, the management and resolution of conflicts by the pan-African Organization of African Unity (now the African Union) went from the principle of non-intervention to non-indifference on genocides, crimes against humanity, and war crimes of the concepts of security and development, which led to the primacy of the "human security" principle at end of the Cold War.
+On the African continent, the management and resolution of conflicts by the pan-African Organization of African Unity (now the African Union) went from the principle of non-intervention to non-indifference on genocides, crimes against humanity, and war crimes11.
+"Peace", insofar as it concerns the process of exiting violence, is associated with the combination of the concepts of security and development, which led to the primacy of the "human security" principle at end of the Cold War.
 The example of the Framework Agreement for Peace, Security, and Cooperation for the Democratic Republic of Congo and the Region signed in Addis Ababa on 23 February 2013 reveals traces of the development-peace connection as well as the application of new methodologies greatly inspired by management techniques.

-Given that "the East of the Democratic Republic of Congo continues to suffer from cycles of recurrent conflicts and persistent violence from national and foreign armed groups" 12, the Framework Agreement for Peace, Security and Cooperation between the Democratic Republic of Congo and the Region (hereafter the Framework Agreement) was signed by 13 states, under the supervision of four international organizations.
-Considered as "the Agreement of hope" 13, it prescribes tangible actions through three levels of commitments: those of the international community, those of the signatory countries, and those of the Democratic Republic of Congo 14.
+Given that "the East of the Democratic Republic of Congo continues to suffer from cycles of recurrent conflicts and persistent violence from national and foreign armed groups"12, the Framework Agreement for Peace, Security and Cooperation between the Democratic Republic of Congo and the Region (hereafter the Framework Agreement) was signed by 13 states, under the supervision of four international organizations.
+Considered as "the Agreement of hope"13, it prescribes tangible actions through three levels of commitments: those of the international community, those of the signatory countries, and those of the Democratic Republic of Congo14.

 Under the Framework Agreement, the Democratic Republic of Congo has agreed to six commitments, which make this international agreement unique.
 Indeed, it envisages reforms covering almost the totality of the sectors that make up the state, focusing on all public, private, and intimate spaces: the "consolidation of the authority of the State", the "structural reform of State institutions", the "promotion of economic development", and even "national reconciliation" and "tolerance", via pursuing reforms in the security sector and decentralization processes.
-If regional 15
+If regional15